-Focus area and Power And function Priority areas Strategic Goal Strategic Objective 5 year Target Annual target IDP No , 2022-2023 2023-2024 2024-2025 2025-2026 2026-2027 Target Met .
-Compilation and submission of Legislatively Compliant AFS by 31 August 2022. ans.v To increase OPEX Report on the % of operational Report on100 % Expenditure of the Report on100 % Expenditure of the Operational Budget by the end of the financial year Report on100 % Expenditure of the Report on100 % Expenditure of the Report on100 % Expenditure of the Report on100 % Expenditure of the OPEX spending budget actually spent with a variance of 5% by June Operational Budget by the end of the financial year Target Not Met .
+Focus area and Power And function Priority areas Strategic Goal Strategic Objective 5 year Target Annual target IDP No 2022-2023 2023-2024 2024-2025 2025-2026 2026-2027 Target Met .
+Compilation and submission of Legislatively Compliant AFS by 31 August 2022.
+To increase OPEX Report on the % of operational Report on100 % Expenditure of the Report on100 % Expenditure of the Operational Budget by the end of the financial year Report on 100 % Expenditure of the Report on 100 % Expenditure of the Report on 100 % Expenditure of the Report on100 % Expenditure of the OPEX spending budget actually spent with a variance of 5% by June Operational Budget by the end of the financial year Target Not Met .
 The municipality managed to spend 87% of its operational budget.
 Operational Budget by the end of the financial year Operational Budget by the end of the financial year Operational Budget by the end of the financial year Operational Budget by the end of the financial year CAPEX To enhance CAPEX Report on % Capital budget Report on 100% Report on 100% Expenditure of the Capital Budget Report on 100% Report on 100% Report on 100% Report on 100% FINANCIAL Expenditure expenditure actually spent with a variance of 5% by June Expenditure of the Capital Budget Target Not Met .
 The municipality managed to spend 46% of its capital budget.
-Expenditure of the Capital Budget Expenditure of the Capital Budget Expenditure of the Capital Budget Expenditure of the Capital Budget FINANCIAL MANAGEMENT - MFMV03 Conditional Expenditure To solve a Const Report on % of Conditional 12 Reports on 12 Reports on 100% Expenditure on Conditional grants received 12 Reports on 12 Reports on 100% 12 Reports on 100% 12 Reports on 100% -MV03 grant expenditure To enhance Grant expenditure grants received actually spent by June 100% Expenditure on Conditional grants received Target Not Met .
+Expenditure of the Capital Budget Expenditure of the Capital Budget Expenditure of the Capital Budget Expenditure of the Capital Budget FINANCIAL MANAGEMENT - MFMV03 Conditional Expenditure To ophones Crest Report on % of Conditional 12 Reports on 100% Expenditure 12 Reports on 100% Expenditure on Conditional grants received 12 Reports on 100% Expenditure 12 Reports on 100% Expenditure on 12 Reports on 100% Expenditure on 12 Reports on 100% Expenditure on -WA03 grant expenditure To enhance Grant expenditure grants received actually spent by June 100% Expenditure on Conditional grants received Target Not Met .
 The municipality managed to spend 79% of its conditional grant budget.
 100% Expenditure on Conditional grants received Expenditure on Conditional grants received Expenditure on Conditional grants received Expenditure on Conditional grants received